naymspace/backpex/guides/live_resource/user-preferences.md

 cookie is attempted for every key regardless, so the mirror choice is primarily about whether the value must survive a `live_redirect`.
-The pending cookie is a best-effort fast-reload carrier: it is capped at 3072 encoded bytes, evicts old entries, skips a single oversized entry, and is disabled without an identity fingerprint.
+The pending cookie is a best-effort fast-reload carrier: it is capped at 3072 encoded bytes, evicts old entries, skips a single oversized entry, and is disabled without a scope fingerprint.

 Use it when **all** of the following are true: